-Steven Paul “Steve” Jobs is known as one of the most creative person in our history, creative as in knowing what works and what doesn’t.
+Steven Paul “Steve” Jobs is known as one of the most creative people in their history, creative as in knowing what works and what doesn’t.
 Steve Jobs once said, there’s an old Wayne Gretzky quote that I love.
 ‘I skate to where the puck is going to be, not where it has been.’
 And we’ve always tried to do that at Apple.
 Since the very very beginning.
-And we always will.
+And they always will.

 That’s been one of my mantras – focus and simplicity.
 Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
 But it’s worth it in the end because once you get there, you can move mountains.